Thompson, of Newport, Rhode Island, escaped from slavery in Frederick, Maryland, 46 years earlier [ca 1830].

-Garnet is searching for his wife, Jane, and his children, Willis, Abraham, and Jeney, formerly "owned by" Daniel Garnett, of Manchester, KY.
+Wm.
+Garnet searching for his wife, Jane, and his children, Willis, Abraham, and Jeney, formerly enslaved by Daniel Garnett, of Manchester, KY.
 He has been separated from his wife and children for 14 years [since ca. 1851].

 Humbler's sons were carried off by the Rebels in some of their raids in southern Kentucky.

-Billy Howard, age about 19, left Kingston, Georgia, in the spring of 1864.
+Susan Howard searching for her son Billy Howard, age about 19, who left Kingston, Georgia, in the spring of 1864.